-- To adopt a whole-school approach to Numeracy across the curriculum in order to raise standards. - To recognise that Numeracy exists in all curriculum areas across the school. - To identify common areas of teaching across curriculum areas, and ensure there is a consistent approach to Numeracy methods. - To raise the awareness of staff about common Numeracy strategies. - To encourage students to link together different curriculum areas, and to enable students to use the same numerical methods in a number of different curriculum areas.
+- To adopt a whole-school approach to Numeracy across the curriculum in order to raise standards. - To recognise that Numeracy exists in all curriculum areas across the school. - To identify common areas of teaching across curriculum areas and ensure there is a consistent approach to Numeracy methods. - To raise the awareness of staff about common Numeracy strategies. - To encourage students to link together different curriculum areas and to enable students to use the same numerical methods in a number of different curriculum areas. - To support the whole-school Personal Development programme, in particular Personal, Social, Health and Economic Education (PSHE), by providing a programme to financial literacy to students to prepare them for life beyond school.